-A Octree Implementation
+Appendix G: Octree Implementation

-In section 4 we compare an Octree based level set implementation to the DT-Grid.
-The Octree used stores only the grid points inside the narrow band and uses a uniform resolution.
+In Sec.
+4 we compare an octree based level set implementation to the DT-Grid.
+The octree used stores only the grid points inside the narrow band and uses a uniform resolution.
 A cell is defined as